QUICK ANSWER

 Do You Need Collison and Comprehensive Coverage?

-Fausto Bucheli Jr, licensed insurance broker and owner of CheapInsurance.com, recommends: “Collision and comprehensive coverage should protect your financial stability, not drain it.
-If your car is older and paid off, adjusting or removing these coverages can reduce your car insurance costs by hundreds of dollars per year without increasing your real financial risk.”
+Fausto Bucheli Jr, licensed insurance broker and owner of CheapInsurance.com recommends: “Collision and comprehensive coverage should protect your financial stability.
+If your car is older and paid off, adjusting or removing these coverages can reduce your car insurance costs by hundreds of dollars per year without increasing financial risk.”

-Market Trends and Statistics
+Market Trends and Statistics for West Virginia Car Insurance

-- Top-Tier Affordability: West Virginia remains a standout for low costs, with state-minimum coverage often available for under $50 per month for drivers with clean records.
+- Affordability: West Virginia remains a standout for low costs, with state-minimum coverage often available for under $50 per month for drivers with clean records.

 - Geography Matters: If you live in Charleston or Huntington, expect to pay 10% to 15% more than someone in a more rural county.
 Higher traffic density simply equals higher risk in the eyes of an insurer.